mburridge/wceu-workshop/__workshop_notes__/Section 5.md

 };
 ```

-Pass the object to useBlockProps
+Pass the object to the `useBlockProps` hook on the `div` wrapper element:

 ```js
 <div { ...useBlockProps( { style: faqStyles} ) }>